 Do you feel like you're very sensitive about what other people are saying about you?
 Many people feel very concerned about whether people are saying things about them or if others are shunning them.
 Sometimes these fears might even be irrational, but you can't help but feel them anyway.
-In this situation, you might be wondering whether you have rejection sensitive dysphoria (RSD).
+In this situation, you might be wondering whether you have rejection-sensitive dysphoria (RSD).

-While not an official psychiatric diagnosis in the DSM-5, RSD is a condition that some people who have attention deficit hyperactivity disorder (ADHD) will develop.
+While not an official psychiatric diagnosis in the DSM-5, RSD is a condition that some people with attention deficit hyperactivity disorder (ADHD) will develop.
 People who have RSD are more sensitive to rejection than other people.
 In fact, people with RSD often spend a lot of time worrying about what others are thinking about them.
 These individuals will become more upset than usual when they're criticized or if someone speaks to them harshly.
-Many people with RSD might even be prone to taking things the wrong and feeling shunned even if that wasn't someone's intention during a conversation.
+Many people with RSD might even be prone to taking things wrong and feeling shunned even if that wasn't someone's intention during a conversation.